PoQuatre/mern-monorepo-template/README.md

 ├── .gitignore
 ├── .prettierrc.json                # This is the config file for Prettier.
 │                                   #    (see the `Tools` section for more info).
+├── .stylelint.json                 # This is the config file for Stylelint.
+│                                   #    (see the `Tools` section for more info).
 ├── LICENSE
 ├── package.json
 ├── README.md                       # <--- You are here !